"PTEN Hamartoma Tumor Syndrome" – What Is It?

 PS is associated with various tumors.
 It is also characterized by uneven, excessive growth of different tissues, most commonly the skeleton, skin, fat, and central nervous system.
 There are usually no abnormalities at birth, but excessive growth usually begins in infancy.
 Typical clinical signs also include lung diseases, an increased risk of venous thrombosis, and pulmonary embolism.

-What Is Known About the Development of "PTEN Hamartoma Tumor Syndrome "?
+What Is Known About the Development of "PTEN Hamartoma Tumor Syndrome"?

-PTEN hamartoma tumor syndrome is caused by mutations, i.e., genetic changes in the PTEN gene.
+PTEN hamartoma tumor syndrome is caused by pathogenic variants, i.e., genetic changes in the PTEN gene.
 This gene codes for the PTEN protein, which is involved in signal transmission between the cells of our body.
 The activity of the PTEN protein explicitly triggers cell death in specific cells, thereby controlling the proliferation of cells in our body.
 The PTEN protein is, therefore, one of the so-called tumor suppressors.
 Suppose the PTEN gene is present in an altered form.
 In that case, the PTEN protein can no longer function correctly as a tumor suppressor, resulting in uncontrolled cell proliferation and the development of tumors and other diseases.

 Is There Any Form of Treatment Available?